Below is a profile of each senior and his or her academic internship, senior thesis, and latest post-graduation plans.

 Thomas Mooney-Meyers, Politics/PPA, interned with the City of Claremont in the City Manager’s Office.
 The City Manager’s Office runs municipal affairs for the city of Claremont, manages other city departments, and handles public relations for the city of Claremont.
 During his internship, Thomas researched municipal affairs, wrote memos for the major and various council members, assisted in event planning and execution, and interacted with staff outside of the City Manager’s office.
 Thomas’ thesis was titled “The Future of Re-Development: Blight Removal Funding in the post RDA Era.”

 Courtney Powers, Science, Technology, and Society/PPA, interned for the Children’s Defense Fund in Los Angeles.
 The Children’s Defense Fund (CDF) is a non-profit child advocacy organization that works to lift children out of poverty and ensure their access to health care and quality education.
 At the CDF, Courtney worked as a health policy intern on a $1 million grant from Medicaid to increase enrollment of eligible, uninsured children in LA & SD school districts.
 Though the organization is not very large, it is a well established non-profit with a lot of resources.
 Courtney felt supported as an intern and appreciated how she was able to contribute, in a tangible manner, to the organization’s goals.
-Courtney was a Truman Scholar Finalist in the spring of her junior year and after graduation Courtney will work at the Mathematica Policy Research Center in DC as a program associate.
+Courtney was a Truman Scholar Finalist in the spring of her junior year, adn the recipient of the Dwight L. Ryerson Memorial Pre-Medical Award and the Senior Service Award.
+After graduation Courtney will work at the Mathematica Policy Research Center in DC as a program associate.
 Her thesis was titled “Brown Bag Politics: How Low-Income Children are Affected by Changes to the National School Lunch Program.”

 Steven Sanders, Environmental Analysis Policy/PPA, completed his internship, with the Coalition for Clean Air (Center for Science, Policy, and Outcomes), in his junior year as part of the Semester in D.C. program.
 He also studied abroad in Cape Town, South Africa.
 Steven’s thesis was titled “Ethics of Population Politics: Sustainability Gone Awry?”